 Human papillomavirus (HPV) is a viral infection that is passed between people through skin-to-skin contact.
-There are more than 100 varieties of HPV, but most emphasis is given to the 40 varieties that affect the genitals, mouth, or throat, that are passed through sexual contact.
+There are more than 100 varieties of HPV, 40 of which are passed through sexual contact and can affect your genitals, mouth, or throat.

 According to the Centers for Disease Control and Prevention (CDC), HPV is the most common sexually transmitted infection that affects both men and women.
 It’s so common that most sexually active people will get some variety of it at some point, even if they have few sexual partners.

-Most people get HPV through direct sexual contact or oral sex.
-Since HPV is a skin-to-skin infection, intercourse isn’t required to contract the infection.
-In rare cases, an infected mother can infect her baby during delivery.
+Most people get HPV through direct sexual contact, such as oral sex.
+Because HPV is a skin-to-skin infection, intercourse isn’t required to contract the infection.
+In rare cases, a mother who has HPV can infect her baby during delivery.

-According to the CDC, most HPV infections go away on their own without any sign or symptom.
-This means that infected people may have unknowingly passed HPV to sexual partners.
+According to the CDC, the warts associated with most HPV infections go away on their own without any signs or symptoms.
+But the virus is still in an infected person’s body.
+As a result, that person may unknowingly pass HPV to sexual partners.

-For a minority of cases, the virus doesn’t go away and can cause serious health problems.
-These include genital warts and warts in the throat (known as recurrent respiratory papillomatosis, or RRP).
+When the virus doesn’t go away on its own, it can cause serious health problems.
+These include genital warts and warts in the throat (known as recurrent respiratory papillomatosis).
 HPV can also cause cervical cancer and other cancers of the genitals, head, neck, and throat.

 The types of HPV that cause warts are different from the types that cause cancer.
-As such, having genital warts caused by HPV does not mean that you will develop cancer.
+As such, having genital warts caused by HPV doesn’t mean that you’ll develop cancer.

 Cancers caused by HPV often don’t show symptoms until the cancer is in later stages of growth.
 Regular screenings can help diagnose HPV-related health problems earlier.
 This can improve outlook and increase chances of survival.

-If you are found to have one of the 15 strains of HPV that can lead to cancer, your doctor may want to monitor you for cervical changes.
+If you have one of the 15 strains of HPV that can lead to cancer, your doctor may want to monitor you for cervical changes.
 You may need to get a Pap test more frequently.